Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests

-The Figure shows the values of the three test-statistics (vertical panels) for the average (left panels) and absolute (right panels) best models obtained with the four different architectures.
-The three gray lines with different thickness represent the values of the test-statistics corresponding to $1\sigma$, $2\sigma$, and $3\sigma$ rejection ($p$-values of $0.68$, $0.95$, and $0.99$) of the null hypothesis that the two samples (test and NF-generated) are drawn from the same PDF.
-These rejection lines have been obtained through $10^{4}$ pseudo-experiments.
-The curve for the best C-RQS models stops at $64$D, since the training becomes unstable and the model does not converge.
-The situation could likely be improved by adding reguralization and fine-tuning the hyperparameters.
-However, to allow for a fair comparison with the other architectures, where regularization and fine-tuning are not necessary for a reasonable convergence, we avoid pushing C-RQS beyond $64$D. Also notice that the uncertainty shown in the point at $64$D for the C-RQS is artificially very small, since only a small fraction of the differently seeded runs converged.
-This uncertainty should therefore be considered unreliable.
+Figure \ref{fig:cmog_metrics} shows the values of the three test statistics (vertical panels) for the average (left panels) and absolute (right panels) best models obtained with the four different architectures.
+The~three gray lines with different thicknesses represent the values of the test statistics corresponding to $1\sigma$, $2\sigma$, and~$3\sigma$ rejection ($p$-values of $0.68$, $0.95$, and~$0.99$, respectively) of the null hypothesis that the two samples (test and NF-generated) are drawn from the same PDF.
+These rejection lines were obtained through $10^{4}$ pseudo-experiments.
+The~curve for the best C-RQS models stops at $64$D since the training becomes unstable and the model does not converge.
+The~situation could likely be improved by adding regularization and by fine-tuning the hyperparameters.
+However, to~allow for a fair comparison with the other architectures, where regularization and fine-tuning are not necessary for a reasonable convergence, we avoided pushing C-RQS beyond $64$D. Also notice that the uncertainty shown in the point at $64$D for the C-RQS is artificially very small since only a small fraction of the differently seeded runs converged.
+This uncertainty should therefore be considered~unreliable.

-All plots in Fig.~\ref{fig:cmog_metrics} include uncertainties.
-As already mentioned, the best model is chosen as the one with best architecture in average, and therefore, over $10$ different trainings performed with differently seeded training samples.
-Once the best model has been selected, the left plots show their performances averaged over the $10$ trainings, with error bands representing the corresponding standard deviations, while the right plots show the performances of the absolute best instance among the $10$ trained replicas, with error band representing the standard deviation over the $10$ replicas generated for testing (test and NF-generated samples).
-In other words, we can say that the uncertainties shown in the left plots are the standard deviations due to repeated training, while the uncertainties shown in the right plots are the standard deviations due to repeated generation/evaluation (testing).
+All plots in Figure~\ref{fig:cmog_metrics} include uncertainties.
+As~already mentioned, the~best model was chosen as the one with best architecture on average, and~therefore, over~$10$ different trainings were performed with differently seeded training samples.
+For the selection of the best model, the~left plots show the performances averaged over the $10$ trainings, with~error bands representing the corresponding standard deviations, while the right plots show the performances of the absolute best instance among the $10$ trained replicas, with the~error band representing the standard deviation over the $10$ replicas generated for testing (test and NF-generated samples).
+In~other words, we can say that the uncertainties shown in the left plots are the standard deviations due to repeated training, while the uncertainties shown in the right plots are the standard deviations due to repeated generation/evaluation (testing).